 When it comes to physical health for aging adults, balance plays a pivotal role.
-Falling is one of the leading causes of injury or death for seniors in the United States.
-But how can seniors improve their balance?
+Falling is one of the leading causes of injury or death for seniors in the U.S. But how can seniors improve their balance?
 The answer is to engage in balance exercises for seniors.
-Call 844.785.0871 to speak with someone from Ventana’s caring and compassionate staff about our VentanaFit program in Dallas.
-Find out how our senior living community can help older adults with staying healthy as they age.

 - Single limb stance – Stand behind a solid chair and hold the back of the chair.
 Lift your right foot while balancing on your left.
 Hold the position as long as you can, and then switch legs.
 Work up to one minute on each side.